 From time to time, during periods of intense product demand or during any disruption in the production of Caterpillar equipment, Caterpillar may find it necessary to allocate its supply of particular products among its dealers.
-Currently, a limited number of models are in tight supply.
-This has caused Toromont to maintain somewhat higher inventories than usual, from time to time.
-Any such allocation of supply has not historically proven to be a significant impediment to the conduct of the Caterpillar dealership business and the Company has been successful in responding to customers' equipment needs.
+Such allocations of supply have not in the past proven to be a significant impediment in the conduct of business.
+When supply constraints have occurred in the past, we have been able to lessen the impact by utilizing our rental assets, used equipment, and other sources (such as the dealer network) to meet demand, but there can be no assurance of continued success in this area.

 The Equipment Group has developed dealer relationships for other product lines not offered by Caterpillar in order to expand our markets, broaden its product offerings and to strengthen product support services.
-These include relationships with Agco, Claas, Trimble, Metso, Mesaba, MCFA, Kalmar, Manitou and Hoppecke.
+These include relationships with Agco, CLAAS, Trimble, Metso, Masaba, MCFA, Kalmar and Hoppecke.